Ptosis (eyelid)

 Ptosis, also known as blepharoptosis, is a drooping or falling of the upper eyelid.
-This condition is sometimes called "lazy eye," but that term normally refers to the condition amblyopia.
+This condition is sometimes called "lazy eye", but that term normally refers to the condition amblyopia.
 If severe enough and left untreated, the drooping eyelid can cause other conditions, such as amblyopia or astigmatism, so it is especially important to treat the disorder in children before it can interfere with vision development.

-The term is from Greek 'fall, falling'.

 Signs and symptoms

-Signs and symptoms typically seen in this condition include: